 All applicants including current and returning UBC students must apply by December 1, 2019 - extended to Monday, December 2, 2019 at 11:59 pm PST.
 Be sure to choose the BSN program offered at UBC-Vancouver campus.
 Here is a step-by-step breakdown:

 - If you have never attended UBC:

-- Follow the prompts and you're on your way!
+Choose the option that applies to you and you're on your way!

 - If you are a current or former UBC student:

-- Visit the online Student Service Centre and log into your CWL account.
+- Go to Student Service Centre and log into your CWL account.

 - Complete an Application for Readmission or a Change of Degree Program/Campus form depending on your status with UBC.

 - Current UBC students applying for a change of degree program will not lose their eligibility in the current program